-The sober living environment originated on the West Coast and soon spread across the United States.
-Most sober living environments provide a lot more than a transitional living environment.
-Many revolve around sound recovery methodology and 12-step programs.
-Many are also governed or certified by the Sober Living Coalition.
-Residents are typically required to take random drug tests, to take part in 12-step meetings, and to demonstrate that they are taking the steps necessary to achieve long-term sobriety.
+Most sober living environments provide a lot more than a transitional living environment; many revolve around sound recovery methodology and 12-step programs.1 Some sober living programs in Southern California are also certified by the Sober Living Coalition, which sets a high standard for safety, cleanliness, management practices, and ethics.3 Residents are typically required to take random drug tests, participate in 12-step meetings, and demonstrate that they are taking the steps necessary to achieve long-term sobriety.1

-If you choose to live in a sober living house, you will be required to respect and adhere to all of the house rules.
-Rules are in place to protect you and other sober living guests and to make the living arrangement more enjoyable for everyone in the house.
-A list of rules will be given to you when you first enter the house, and residents are generally required to sign a contract stating that they will obey all the house rules.
-Sober living house rules may vary from house to house, but most include the following:
+Residents of a sober living house are required to respect and adhere to all of the house rules,1 which are in place to protect all residents and guests and to make the living arrangement more enjoyable for everyone in the house.5 A list of rules is provided upon admission into the house, and residents are required to sign a contract stating that they will obey all the house rules.1 Sober living house rules may vary from house to house, but standard rules often include the following:6

 - No drinking alcohol